 });

-Batch requests count as 1 request regardless of how many parcels are included (up to your plan’s batch size limit).
+Batch requests count as 1 request regardless of how many parcels are included (up to 5 items per request).

 Strategy 2: Implement Smart Caching